dipetkov/actigraph.sleepr/README.md

 An AGD file is an SQLite database file exported by an ActiGraph device.
 See the [ActiLife 6 User
 manual](https://www.actigraphcorp.com/support/manuals/actilife-6-manual/).
-For illustration let’s use GT3X+ sample data taken from ActiGraph’s online documentation. \[The link I downloaded the data from,
+For illustration let’s use one day of sample data recorded by a GT3X+ monitor.
-<a href="https://actigraph.desk.com" class="uri">https://actigraph.desk.com</a>,
-seems to be currently unavailable.\]

     library("actigraph.sleepr")
     file_10s <- system.file("extdata", "GT3XPlus-RawData-Day01.agd",